coste-v/kubernetes_infra_tutorial/Part1.md

 Let's explain a bit the configuration !

 This yaml file describe a Pod resource.
-We need to give the ressource a name and optionnally, we can give it some labels.
+We need to give the resource a name and optionally, we can give it some labels.

 Here, we chose to label our pod with an app label having the value "redis".
 This will be useful a bit later.

 Finally, we have some info about the containers we would like to run in our Pod.
-Here we are running a single container instanciating a redis:alpine3.10 image.
+Here we are running a single container instantiating a redis:alpine3.10 image.

-Let's run this ressource and see what happens !
+Let's run this resource and see what happens !

 ```bash
 kubectl apply -f kubernetes_files/part1/1_pod_redis.yml